janpfeifer/gonb/README.md

 gonb --install
 ```

-Otherwise, find the binary in your filesystem (that is $HOME/go on MacOS and Linux by default, and %USERPROFILE%\go on Windows), then
+Otherwise, find the binary in your filesystem (that is $HOME/go on macOS and Linux by default, and
-run `./gonb --install` in that very directory.
+%USERPROFILE%\go on Windows), then run `./gonb --install` in that very directory.

-And then (re-)start Jupyter (if it is already running).
+And then (re-)start Jupyter.

 In GitHub's Codespace, if Jupyter is already started, restart the docker — it will also restart Jupyter.